silentbalanceyh/vertx-zero/doc/vertx-zero-tutorial/d10048-utility-x-pager-processing.md

 ## 3. Summary

-The pager object of `io.vertx.up.atom.query.Pager` is defined by zero system and provide small interfaces to developer to do normalized Pager building, in this situation you can finish any kind of pagination in zero system instead of implement for each projects.
+The pager object of `io.horizon.uca.qr.Pager` is defined by zero system and provide small interfaces to developer to do normalized Pager building, in this situation you can finish any kind of pagination in zero system instead of implement for each projects.